davdar/maam/writeup/paper.markdown

 tick : Exp × AKAddr × ATime → ATime
 tick(e,κl,τ) = ⌊(e,κl)∷τ⌋ₖ
 ``````````````````````````````````````````````````
+This abstraction for time yields k-call-site sensitivity, or a kCFA analysis.

 `\begin{proposition}`{.raw}
 `CTime α⇄γ ATime` and `tick` are ordered `⊑` through the Galois connection.